 Configuration for sending directly to development and testing storage

-So, how can we create a mechanism to upload a file to the development environment, which will be consistent with sending direct to S3 for staging and production?
+So, how can we create a mechanism to upload a file to the development environment, consistent with sending directly to S3 for staging and production?
 The solution for that is to emulate the presign data, where the URL will point to our backend server.

 To do that, two things are needed: